 There is no adequate provision for extraordinary expenses once funds have been seized or frozen.
 Provision should be made in law for the procedure for forwarding requests for the release of funds or assets which have been frozen and which are required for basic living expenses to the Committee which has been established under S/RES/1452 (2002).
 This is recommended action is provided for in all relevant legislation introduced in respect of freezing of funds or assets.
 SR.IV Suspicious transaction reporting LC No requirements relating to the reporting of suspicious transactions involving tax matters.
 The requirement to report suspicious transactions should apply regardless of whether they are thought, among other things to involve tax matters.
 The Executive Council will consider whether to introduce a Bill to amend POCA to make provision for recommended action.
 The requirement was dealt with when considering the recommended action in respect of Recommendation 13.
 SR.V International co- operation PC The definition of terrorism in the ATFOMOTO does not adequately meet the requirements of the convention for the Suppression of the Financing of Terrorism.
 Terrorist financing may not be an extraditable offence.
-The CJICA does not fully address whether requests are refused on the sole ground that Montserrat should articulate a clear definition of a serious arrestable offence or a standard for the application of the term.
-Montserrat should consider reviewing the current procedures for executing MLAT requests to provide for greater efficiency.
+Montserrat should articulate a clear definition of a serious arrestable offence or a standard for the application of the term.
 The authorities will liaise with the U.K. Government who makes Orders in Council concerning the introduction of this recommended action.
+Section 5 of the Criminal Justice (International co-operation) (Amendment) Act.
+No. 18 of 2012 amends section 8 of the principal Act by inserting that "serious arrestable offence" means an "indictable offence."

+The CJICA does not full address whether requests ar refused on the sole ground that it is considered to involve fisca matters. • Montserrat should consider reviewing the current procedures for executing • The Tax In 2011 and Rules are a brought in 2011.
+The force by S October 23 Interpretate August 5, provides for all conven "20 General when no time.
+Where no allowed we be done, to with all confern as the arises."
+The Letthis to the standard response of the standard res -- --- --

-The Tax Information Exchange Act, 2011 and Tax Information Exchange Rules are applicable.
+• The Tax Information Exchange Act, 2011 and Tax Information Exchange Rules are applicable.
 The Act was brought into force on January 6, 2011.
 The Rules were brought into force by S.R.O.
-49 of 2011 on it is considered to involve fiscal matters.
-The jurisdiction should create mechanisms to establish specific timelines for complying with requests for assistance.
-Montserrat should consider expanding mutual legal assistance provisions to include fiscal offences October 28, 2011.
+49 of 2011 on October 28, 2011.
 A new Interpretation Act was passed on August 5, 2011 and section 20 provides for actions to be taken with all convenient speed.
-The text reads: "20 General Principles Provisions when no time prescribed Where no time is prescribed or allowed within which anything is to be done, the thing must be done with all convenient speed, and as often as the prescribed occasion arises."
-This provision is of general application. • The Legal Department will add this to its legislative agenda and will seek policy guidance from the Cabinet.
+The text reads: "20 General Principles Provisions when no time prescribed

+Where no time is prescribed or allowed within which anything is to be done, the thing must be done with all convenient speed, and as often as the prescribed occasion arises."
+This provision is of general application.

+The Legal Department will add this to its legislative agenda and will seek policy guidance from the Cabinet.

 These matters are under active consideration and will require policy decision from Cabinet which will be sought in the medium term.
-SR VI AML requirements for money/value transfer services PC The effectiveness of Sanctions cannot be evaluated due to lack of information The FSC should provide for training to guide Money service providers as to the effective execution of their responsibilities under the recently enacted AML/CFT legislative framework.
-Training of MSBs and FI's is scheduled to be carried out in September 2011.
-Training of MSBs and FI's was carried out on 15 September 2011.